Allovue/shiny-auth0/README.md

 # Auth0 + Shiny proxy
-This server proxies a shiny instance protecting it with Auth0.
-We use this in front of shiny-server to authorize users of the MNPS PBB reporting app.
-The flow goes
+This is a nodeJS app that sits in front of our R Shiny reports app for MNPS and proxies requests to it.
+It allows us to manage auth using Auth0.
+All users of the MNPS PBB app are added on the Auth0.com admin panel.
+The user experiences the following flow when they visit the site:

 1. User visits mnps-pbb.allovue.com
-2. Nginx proxies the request to this, the shiny-auth0 node app, running on port 3000
+2. Nginx proxies the request to this shiny-auth0 node app, running on port 3000
-3. This app bounces the user to auth0.com where they login.
-They are checked against a list of users managed through our admin panel on auth0 who have been added to the MNPS-PBB "connection" or database managed on Auth0.com
+3. The shiny-auth0 node app bounces the user to auth0.com where they login.
+They are checked against a list of users managed through our admin panel on auth0 who have been added to the MNPS-PBB "connection" or database managed on Auth0.com.
 4. A successfull login bounces the user to the callback URL which is then proxied via the shiny-auth0 node app to the shiny R app on port 3000.

+# Accessing the EC2 Server

+* The server is accessed using the `MNPS PBB.pem` file located in 1Password in the Customer VPN/DB Vault.
+Copy this file to your local machine.
+* SSH into the server with `ssh -i /path/to/MNPS\ PBB.pem ubuntu@mnps-pbb.allovue.com`

+# Important Notes and Paths

+*  Auth0 Admin information is located with Jason, Jake, and Josh as of January 26th, 2021
+*  This app is located at `/home/ubuntu/shiny-auth0` with a systemd service at `/etc/systemd/system/shiny-auth0.service`
+*  The R Shiny App is located at `srv/shiny-server` with a systemd service at `/etc/systemd/system/shiny-server.service`
+*  Nginx's config is setup at `/etc/nginx/nginx.conf`

+# Commands

+* Restarting services: `sudo systemctl restart shiny-auth0`, `sudo systemctl restart shiny-server`, `sudo systemctl restart nginx`

-# Setup
+# Initial Setup

 This node app needs to be cloned or copied to the same server as the shiny R app.
 Instructions for setup of a basic shiny R server and setting up this shiny-auth0 proxy can be found here: https://auth0.com/blog/adding-authentication-to-shiny-server/